This post includes affiliate links.

 Without safety pin: 1.2 inches

-First you will need the beading thread that you thread thru the needle.
+To start your DIY stitch markers, first you will need the beading thread that you thread thru the needle.
 You will most likely need about 20 inches (image 1).
 Next you will start with one super duo bead that you thread onto the needle down the thread and tie off securely so you won’t lose it (images 2 and 3).
 After that you will start adding your color choice of beads.
 In my case, I added 9 0.2cm beads.

 You are now done and can add some of that bead glue to the spots that have knots to make sure they won’t get loose anytime soon.